mongodb/leafygreen-ui/packages/table/README.md

 | cell | Cell object passed from the `useLeafygreenTable` hook. | `LeafygreenCell<T>` | -       |

 \+ other HTML `td` element props

+> The `Cell` component does not automatically handle overflowing text content, as `text-overflow` depends on the element having `overflow: hidden` and an explicit pixel width value.
+Refer to the LeafyGreen [Storybook deployment](https://mongodb.github.io/leafygreen-ui/) for an example.

 ## Feature Examples